Storm of Love: Season 16: Franzi Krummbeigl and Tim Saalfeld

 It comes out that Dirk was responsible for Tim's kidnapping and Tim openly swears revenge on him.
 Nadja murders Dirk when he threatens to expose her lies.
 When Dirk's body is found, Tim becomes the prime suspect.
 Boris returns to Bichelheim and the twins come up with a plan: Boris will pretend to be Tim and flee to Thailand, while Tim will pretend to be Boris and stay in Bichelheim to clear his name.
 Franzi becomes close to "Boris," but finds his behaviour strange.
 Tim confesses everything to Franzi and she agrees to help him.
 When Nadja sees Franzi kissing "Boris," she figures out he is actually Tim since Boris is gay.
 Nadja wants to make sure Tim goes down for the murder, but then she is exposed as the murderer.
 When Nadja tries to flee, Franzi chases her, they have a fight and Nadja hits her head on a rock.
 With her dying breath, Nadja swears to Tim on Ralf's grave that Franzi pushed her and dies in his arms.
 Tim has trouble believing Franzi's innocence and this tears them apart yet again.
 Tim eventually finds out Franzi is innocent and declares his love for her.
 However, Franzi has already started a relationship with Tim's cousin, Steffen.
 Tim in turn starts dating Amelie Limbach.
 However, there is still a magnetic pull between Franzi and Tim.
 After numerous trials and tribulations, Franzi and Tim finally reconcile and become engaged.
 Shortly before their wedding, Franzi and Tim are overjoyed to learn they are expecting a child.
-They have a beautiful wedding at the Fürstenhof.
-They leave for London where Tim can become a professional polo player.
+The pair have a beautiful wedding at the Fürstenhof.
+Afterwards, they leave for London where Tim can become a professional polo player.
 A few months later, they welcome their daughter, Natalie.